 Meanings of Sigh

 Sigh means to exhale audibly, often as a natural emotional reaction to disappointment, relief, frustration, or deep thought.
-It can be involuntary or intentional, depending on the context.
+It can be involuntary (happening automatically when you’re overwhelmed) or intentional (used to communicate how you feel).

 Definition

 Sigh refers to a soft, deep breath that is released audibly, usually as an emotional response.
-People sigh when they are stressed, sad, bored, or sometimes when relieved.
+People sigh when they are stressed, sad, bored, or sometimes when they feel relieved.
 The act involves inhaling and then letting the air out slowly, creating a subtle sound.
-A sigh can be a response to disappointment.
-It may follow a moment of exhaustion.
-Some people sigh to calm themselves.
-Others do it unconsciously when overwhelmed.
-Sighing serves as a physical expression of what the person is feeling internally.
-It doesn’t require words.
-In literature, sighing often symbolizes emotional weight or longing.
-While subtle, it is a powerful form of non-verbal communication.
+A sigh can be a response to disappointment or lingering sadness, and it may follow a moment of exhaustion.
+Some people sigh to calm themselves, while others do it unconsciously when overwhelmed.
+Sighing is also a physical expression of what the person is feeling internally—it doesn’t require words.
+In literature, sighing often symbolizes emotional weight, longing, or grief, and it frequently helps authors show a character’s state of mind without dialogue.

 Etymology

-The word “sigh” dates back to Middle English, appearing around the 13th century as sihen.
+The word sigh dates back to Middle English, appearing around the 13th century as sihen.
 It evolved from Old English sīcan, meaning “to sigh” or “to lament.”
-Related words can be found in Old High German and Old Norse, suggesting a shared Germanic root.
-Over time, the spelling and pronunciation changed, but the core meaning remained stable.
-In early literature, sighs were often linked with grief, romance, and the weight of sorrow.
-Shakespearean plays frequently used sighs to convey emotional turmoil or unspoken pain.
-The word’s simplicity made it widely adaptable, whether describing real emotions or poetic moods.
-Today, “sigh” remains a common and relatable expression that cuts across language and culture.
-It expresses human vulnerability and emotion in a single breath.
+Related forms appear in Old High German and Old Norse, pointing to a shared Germanic root.
+Over time, the spelling and pronunciation changed, but the core meaning stayed consistent.
+In early writing, sighs were often linked with grief, romance, and the weight of sorrow.
+Shakespearean plays and other classic works frequently used sighs to convey emotional turmoil or unspoken pain.
+Today, “sigh” remains a common, relatable word across everyday conversation and storytelling because it expresses human vulnerability in a single breath.

 Example Sentences